top of page

 Sort Journal by Date

 Or, don’t worry about how your journal is sorted.
 Transactions do not need to be entered or displayed chronologically in your journal.
-All reports will function just fine as long as the correct dates are entered.
+All reports will function just fine as long as the correct dates within the fiscal year are entered.
 It’s really up to you and your preference if you want your journal sorted chronologically.

-The journal comes with room to enter about 3000 transactions.
-If you get to the end of your journal, you’ll see a blue “Add” button.
+The journal comes with room to enter about 10,000 transactions for the fiscal year.
+This should be plenty!
+But, if you get to the end of your journal, you’ll see a blue “Add” button.
 Type the number of new rows you want to add (1000 is the default) and click Add.
-Please note: adding more than you really need could slow down the calculation of some values.

 Add Rows to your Journal